apache/ignite/modules/platforms/dotnet/templates/README.md

 Template for Server and Thick Client modes.

-* Install: `dotnet new --install templates/ExampleProject`
+* Install: `dotnet new --install ExampleProject`
 * Use: `dotnet new ignite-example`

 ## ExampleProjectThin

 Template for Thin Client mode.

-* Install: `dotnet new --install templates/ExampleProjectThin`
+* Install: `dotnet new --install ExampleProjectThin`
 * Use: `dotnet new ignite-example-thin`